W. J. M. Rankine: Thermodynamics

 Rankine later recast the results of his molecular theories in terms of a macroscopic account of energy and its transformations.
 He defined and distinguished between actual energy which was lost in dynamic processes and potential energy by which it was replaced.
 He assumed the sum of the two energies to be constant, an idea already, although surely not for very long, familiar in the law of conservation of energy.
 From 1854, he made wide use of his thermodynamic function which he later realised was identical to the entropy of Clausius.
 By 1855, Rankine had formulated a science of energetics which gave an account of dynamics in terms of energy and its transformations rather than force and motion.
 This article presents the first published definition of energy in terms of capacity for performing work, which quickly became the standard general definition of energy.
 The theory was very influential in the 1890s.
 In 1859 he proposed the Rankine scale of temperature, an absolute or thermodynamic scale whose degree is equal to a Fahrenheit degree.
-In 1862, Rankine expanded Lord Kelvin’s theory of universal heat death and, along with Kelvin himself, formulated the heat death paradox, which disproves the possibly of an infinitely old universe.
+In 1862, Rankine expanded Lord Kelvin's theory of universal heat death and, along with Kelvin himself, formulated the heat death paradox, which disproves the possibility of an infinitely old universe.

 Energetics offered Rankine an alternative, and rather more mainstream, approach, to his science and, from the mid-1850s, he made rather less use of his molecular vortices.
 Yet he still claimed that Maxwell's work on electromagnetics was effectively an extension of his model.
 And, in 1864, he contended that the microscopic theories of heat proposed by Clausius and James Clerk Maxwell, based on linear atomic motion, were inadequate.
 It was only in 1869 that Rankine admitted the success of these rival theories.
 By that time, his own model of the atom had become almost identical with that of Thomson.